A New Fundamentalism

 The theory of evolution has become a part of our everyday thinking and behaviour.
 In most people's minds, the word evolution is synonymous with progress and presupposes growth towards a better future.
 This progress is measured in terms of social, political, and religious growth or achievement and has become part of our everyday vocabulary – an integral part of how we act and think.

 All aspects of life are now modeled on evolution.
 For example, there is scientific evolution, a nihilistic philosophy which sees man as a piece of driftwood thrown up by time onto the shores of existence.
 There is social and political evolution that measures progress and human development in terms of the intellect and the amazing achievements of technology.
+We have to accept technology because its goal is to make our lives easier and better, although sometimes we are abusing technological products for selfish things.
+Technology advancement brought us the internet, which connected all people and allowed us to enjoy any entertainment and games like American roulette for which you can read more at this link, directly from our homes.
 And finally, there is religious evolution: religion that is evolving towards the “Omega Point” envisioned by Pierre Teilhard de Chardin (d.
 1955) or towards the “Age of the Spirit” anticipated in the works of Nikolay Berdyayev (d.
 1948).
 Currently there is ecumenism, with its roots in the Masonic movement, which promotes evolution towards universal brotherhood under a supreme deity.

 For many people, evolution is also synonymous with Charles Darwin and his theory of biological evolution.
 In fact for over a century Darwin's theory has been a basic element of scientific and cultural thought.
 Life, according to his theory of evolution, is ever moving from a preexistent form to a more complex – and therefore better – form.
 Although the factual evidence to support this view is virtually nonexistent, scientists nevertheless accept evolution as a priori in scientific research.